-6.6 British Geological Survey (BGS) mapping indicates that the majority of the site is underlain by bedrock geology of the Lewis Nodular Chalk Formation, Seaford Chalk Formation and Newhaven Chalk Formation.
-The Thanet Formation is mapped in the southeastern corner of the site.
-There are no recorded superficial deposits.
+6.6 British Geological Survey (BGS) mapping indicates that the site is underlain by bedrock geology of the Lewis Nodular Chalk Formation, Seaford Chalk Formation and Newhaven Chalk Formation within the northern part of the site and the Thanet Formation comprising of sand in the rest of the site.
+There are superficial deposits of Head, comprising Clay, Silt, Sand and Gravel in the north and western areas of the site.

-6.7 Soil Infiltration Rate Testing was completed by MEC in April 2025 within three trial pit locations (SA01- SA03), to a maximum depth of 2.0bgl.
-Testing was undertaken within the Thanet Formation.
-Testing was undertaken to BRE365 Standards, soakaway testing results and locations are included in Appendix E. Out of the five tests that were undertaken only one provided insufficient soakage results.
-Rates varied between 6.75×10^{-6} to 9.73×10^{-6} m/s, results can be seen in Table 6.1.
-No groundwater was encountered during testing.
+6.7 Soil Infiltration Rate Testing was completed by MEC in April 2025 within six trial pit locations (SA01- SA09), to a maximum depth of 2.0bgl.
+Five locations were within the Seaford Chalk Formation and one within the Thanet Formation.
+Testing was undertaken to BRE365 Standards, soakaway testing results and locations are included in Appendix E. Out of the sixteen tests undertaken only one resulted in an insufficient soakage rate.
+Rates varied between 1.63×10^{-4} m/s as the lowest to 9.92×10^{-5} m/s, see Table 6.1 for a full list of results.
+During soakage testing on site, no groundwater was encountered within these areas.

-Table 6.1: Summary of Soil Infiltration Rate Test Results April 2025
+Table 6.1: Summary of Soil Infiltration Test Results April 2025